Bronte Creek Provincial Park: Special Events and Programs

 Park visitors can enjoy many daily guided programs July and August.
 These programs are developed with children and families in mind.
 Topics vary with the season and current concerns such as biodiversity, creatures of the night, life under a log, invasive species and noxious plants.
 There is a special event offered in just about every month: Family Day activities, Maple Syrup Festival, Victorian Easter, Spring time on the farm, Ghostwalks, Harvest Festival and Victorian Christmas.
 The park also hosts workshops and fitness sessions: yoga, pilates, photography workshops and plein air painting day.

 Campground

 Campers must access the campground via Bronte Road and Upper Middle Road in Oakville.
 A valid camping permit will allow overnight guests to enjoy the programs and facilities in the Day-Use Only Area (Burloak Drive) without paying the vehicle access fee or daily vehicle permit.
 Campers can enjoy our 1.8 acre or 7000+ square metre outdoor pool in July and August at a reduced daily rate.

 The Campground is open May - October.
 Reservations are highly recommended especially if camping in peak season or over a weekend.
 Sites all have electrical hook ups, a fire pit and picnic table.
 Water taps are close by and washrooms with showers, laundry and flush toilets are within a short walk of each site.

 Bronte Creek Provincial Park has 3 yurts, that allow guests who do not have a tent or trailer to experience camping.

-Want to learn how to camp?
-Sign up for one of our Learn to Camp sessions where park rangers will guide you through the proper steps set up a tent, dining shelter, cook on a camp stove etc.